vorburger/LearningLinux/nix/NixOS.md

 1. Boot an ISO from https://nixos.org/download/#nixos-iso e.g. in Boxes (uses BIOS; as UEFI is NOK)

-1. `passwd` to set a password to be able to SSH into it
+1. On VM console: `passwd` to set a password to be able to SSH into it

-1. `./install` (change the VM's IP address, shown by `ip a`, in the script; or make it an argument)
+1. From host: `./install` (change the VM's IP address, shown by `ip a`, in the script; or make it an argument)

 1. Rebooting the VM, e.g. with `sudo reboot now` should now boot into a new NixOS mach!
+   (But do remember to disconnect the Install ISO before rebooting... 😄)

 ## Tips